Have you come across any of these common candle problems?

 If you light a candle and it flickers, you’ve got a problem.
 Typically, this means the candle wick is too long.
 If a wick is too long, the flame will be too big and burn too hot.
 Blow it out and trim it again.
 If the problem persists, then you’ve got the wrong-sized candlewick.

-#3 Your candle smelled great before being lit, but it has little to no scent while burning?
+Your candle smelled great before being lit but has little to no scent while burning?

 The path to a strong-scented candle involves learning the difference between a cold and hot throw and how to get the best of both worlds.
 Most likely, you made one of these candle mistakes: